omerien/homebrew-ytarchive/README.md

 If you want the dev version, run `brew install omerien/ytarchive/ytarchive-dev`

+If you want to install with ffmpeg (necessary to mux the final file), add --with-ffmpeg.
+I recommand installing it separately since it has a lot of dependencies - [here is the official download link for macOS](https://evermeet.cx/ffmpeg/).

 ## Documentation

 `brew help`, `man brew` or check [Homebrew's documentation](https://docs.brew.sh).